-Prior to the finalisation of the contracts between the shortlisted applicants and PREO, due diligence documentation will be required from the shortlisted applicants.
+Even whereby Due Diligence documents are collected during the application phase, prior to the finalisation of the contracts between the shortlisted applicants and PREO, latest due diligence documentation will be required from the shortlisted applicants.
 The due diligence documentation that will be required are detailed in the table below.
 Organisations that are unable to provide the documentation detailed in the table below will not be eligible to receive grant funding from the PREO Programme.